pandas-dev/pandas/doc/source/contributing_docstring.rst

 ~~~~~~~~~~~~~~~~~~~

 This is an optional section, used to let users know about pandas functionality
 related to the one being documented.
+While optional, this section should exist
+in most cases, unless no related methods or functions can be found at all.

 An obvious example would be the `head()` and `tail()` methods.
 As `tail()` does
 the equivalent as `head()` but at the end of the `Series` or `DataFrame`